umguec/Decoding-brain-representations/README.md

 ---

 Congratulations, you have reached the end!
+If everything went according to the plan, you should have visualized figures like the following: